 If the results from this study are positive, this proposed investment in Australia’s future green energy supply – currently having an estimated cost of A$170 million – could be built by 2022.

 “We’re grateful to ARENA for their support on this important scheme.
-This ground-breaking study into pumped hydro storage potential at the South Middleback Ranges is a great opportunity for SIMEC ZEN Energy to obtain real-world insights and use these to provide solutions for customers seeking secure, affordable and low-emission energy to overcome their current energy challenges.
+This ground-breaking study into pumped hydro storage potential at the South Middleback Ranges is a great opportunity for SIMEC Energy Australia to obtain real-world insights and use these to provide solutions for customers seeking secure, affordable and low-emission energy to overcome their current energy challenges.

 “We look forward to working initially with Liberty OneSteel to meet its energy needs and ultimately to establishing partnerships with other large energy users across Australia seeking a new way of contracting energy for their long-term success.”